jerielizabeth/Gospel-of-Health-Notebooks/4-Preprocess/readme.rst

 <!-- .. date: 2018-10-01
 .. title: 4.
 Preprocess
-.. slug: index
+.. slug: readme-4
 -->

-[Introductory text explaining the section]
+For the dissertation, I brought together a number of techniques to preprocess the text for topic modeling.
+This included creating

 Notebook Files
 ==============